kopytjuk/automotive-data-analysis-book/src/data-preprocessing/data-representation.md

 This can be useful for viewing and editing individual records, as all the information about a given entity is presented together in one place.

-### Character based vs. binary
+### Character-based vs. binary

 Character based formats, represent the data as ASCII characters, so they can directly interpreted by humans in a text editor.

 Contrary to that, a binary type cannot be opened in a text editor and interpreted by a human due to binary representation of the numbers (instead of characters in ASCII) and in some cases applied compression.

-## Character based formats
+## Character-based formats

 ### CSV